trans-travel/trans-travel/us/wa.md

 Even in cities considered progressive, like Seattle, attacks can occur.
-In early 2025, a trans person was attacked, with the attackers referencing [transphobic political statmeents and executive orders during the attack](https://www.thestranger.com/news/2025/03/28/79988053/police-arrest-one-suspect-in-alleged-violent-anti-trans-hate-crime).
+In early 2025, a trans person was attacked, with the attackers referencing [transphobic political statements and executive orders during the attack](https://www.thestranger.com/news/2025/03/28/79988053/police-arrest-one-suspect-in-alleged-violent-anti-trans-hate-crime).
 While Seattle is generally a safe, inclusive city
 US standards, it is a reminder that attacks can occur anywhere.